Forest and Conservation Sciences Ph.D.

 Required Cumulative GPA: 3.0

-Primary emphasis in the Ph.D. program is on professional development, stimulation of intellectual curiosity, and competency in science, rather than on a specified set of courses.
-However, a general set of coursework requirements must be completed successfully:
+The primary emphasis in the Ph.D. program is on professional development, stimulation of intellectual curiosity, and competency in science, rather than on a specified set of courses.
+However, a general set of coursework requirements must be completed successfully.

-- At least 30 semester graduate credits must be taken at the University of Montana.
+- At least 30 semester graduate credits at the University of Montana.